watersofoblivion/dataless/README.md

 before ETL-ing data to ensure Kinesis Firehose has flushed to S3.
 You will see metrics in the `OpsDashboard` once data has been flushed.

-To ETL the data into the data lake, we will use Glue.
-We will crawl the raw data, ETL it into the lake with PySpark, and finally crawl the ETL-ed tables to make the data available in Athena.
+To ETL the data into the data lake, use Glue.
+You will crawl the raw data, ETL it into the lake with PySpark, and finally crawl the ETL-ed tables to make the data available in Athena.

 ### Run the Raw Data Crawler